dillonredding/dillonredding.github.io/_posts/2025-10-12-superfluous-optionality.md

 tags: kotlin
 ---

-[Arrow’s `Option<A>` type](https://apidocs.arrow-kt.io/arrow-core/arrow.core/-option/index.html) allows us to represent a potentially absent value, but why would you use `Option` for that?
-Kotlin has natively supported this from the beginning with nullable types.
-An `Option<A>` has two subtypes: `Some<A>` for representing a value and `None` for representing the _absence_ of a value.
-This is exactly what nullable types are for though.
+[Arrow’s `Option<A>` type](https://apidocs.arrow-kt.io/arrow-core/arrow.core/-option/index.html) allows us to represent a potentially absent value, but why would you _need_ a custom monad for that?
+An `Option<A>` has two subtypes: `Some<A>` for representing a value and `None` for representing the absence of a value.
+Does this sound familiar?
+This is exactly what nullable types are for, which Kotlin has supported from the beginning.
 A `String?`, for example, can hold a value such as `“foo”` or no value (`null`).
-This isomorphism of `Option<String>` and `String?` is easily demonstrated with a simple test:
+This isomorphism between `Option<String>` and `String?` is easily demonstrated with a simple test:

 ```kotlin
 @ParameterizedTest